Gavin-OP/CSCI3100-ChatU/README.md

 1. Change Navbar.
    1. Navbar for login, click logo is the home page, click icon is login
-   2. Navbar for user, Navbar is slightly different in the toggle list for personal page and setting.
+   2. Navbar for user, Navbar is slightly different in the toggle list for the personal page and setting.

 1. admin user ban
-2. Change tweet card and retweet card CSS background color to be consistance with login and signup.
+2. Change tweet card and retweet card CSS background color to be consistent with login and signup.

 ## Reference